HDI, MPI & Development Indicators

 Other UNDP Indices — IHDI, GII, GDI

-Inequality-adjusted HDI (IHDI): Adjusts HDI for inequality within each dimension.
-If perfect equality, IHDI = HDI.
-India's IHDI is typically 25-27% lower than its HDI, reflecting high inequality — India's HDI drops from 0.644 to about 0.478 when adjusted for inequality (2024 report).
-This is one of the largest losses among medium-HDI countries, highlighting that India's average development conceals sharp disparities.
-Gender Development Index (GDI): Ratio of female HDI to male HDI.
-India's GDI is about 0.849 (2024), indicating women's HDI is 15% lower than men's.
-Women's lower labour force participation (24.5% per PLFS 2022-23), lower mean years of schooling, and lower GNI per capita drive this gap.
-Gender Inequality Index (GII): Measures gender inequality using three dimensions — reproductive health (maternal mortality ratio, adolescent birth rate), empowerment (female parliamentary seats, education attainment), and labour market (female LFPR).
+IHDI (Inequality-adjusted HDI) adjusts HDI for inequality within each dimension.
+Under perfect equality, IHDI equals HDI.
+India's IHDI drops from 0.644 to about 0.478 (2024 report) — a 25–27% loss, one of the largest among medium-HDI countries, exposing sharp disparities behind average numbers.
+GDI (Gender Development Index) measures the ratio of female HDI to male HDI.
+India's GDI stands at about 0.849 (2024) — women's HDI is 15% lower than men's.
+Lower female LFPR (24.5% per PLFS 2022-23), fewer mean years of schooling, and lower GNI per capita drive this gap.
+GII (Gender Inequality Index) uses three dimensions: reproductive health (maternal mortality ratio, adolescent birth rate), empowerment (female parliamentary seats, education attainment), and labour market (female LFPR).
 India ranks 108/170 on GII (2024).
-India's maternal mortality ratio has declined from 556 (2000) to 97 per 100,000 live births (SRS 2018-20), but remains high.
+MMR fell from 556 (2000) to 97 per 100,000 live births (SRS 2018-20) but stays high.
 Female parliamentary representation: 14.7% in Lok Sabha (2024, pre-Women's Reservation Act implementation).
-Multidimensional Poverty Index (Global MPI): Published by UNDP and OPHI.
-Uses 10 indicators across health, education, living standards.
+Global MPI (published by UNDP and OPHI) uses 10 indicators across health, education, and living standards.
 A person is MPI-poor if deprived in at least one-third of weighted indicators.
-India's global MPI headcount: ~16.4% (2024 report), down from 27.5% (2019 report) — 140 million people lifted out of multidimensional poverty in 5 years.
+India's global MPI headcount: ~16.4% (2024 report), down from 27.5% (2019 report) — 140 million people exited multidimensional poverty in 5 years.

 Poverty Measurement in India — Historical Evolution

-India's poverty measurement has undergone multiple revisions: (1) Planning Commission approach (1962): VM Dandekar and Nilakantha Rath first suggested calorie-based poverty line.
-(2) Alagh Committee (1979): Task Force on Projections of Minimum Needs and Effective Consumption Demand defined poverty line as expenditure level at which minimum calorie requirements were met — 2,400 kcal/day (rural), 2,100 kcal/day (urban).
-(3) Lakdawala Committee (1993): Recommended state-specific poverty lines using Consumer Price Index for Industrial Workers (CPI-IW) for urban and CPI for Agricultural Labourers (CPI-AL) for rural.
+India's poverty measurement has passed through multiple revisions.
+(1) Planning Commission approach (1962): VM Dandekar and Nilakantha Rath first proposed a calorie-based poverty line.
+(2) Alagh Committee (1979): Defined the poverty line as the expenditure level meeting minimum calorie requirements — 2,400 kcal/day (rural), 2,100 kcal/day (urban).
+(3) Lakdawala Committee (1993): Recommended state-specific poverty lines using CPI-IW (urban) and CPI-AL (rural).
 Poverty ratio 1993-94: 45.3%.
-This methodology was used until 2004-05.
-(4) Tendulkar Committee (2009): Shifted from calorie norm to consumption expenditure approach.
-Set poverty line at Rs 26/day (rural) and Rs 32/day (urban) for 2009-10.
+Used until 2004-05.
+(4) Tendulkar Committee (2009): Shifted from calorie norm to consumption expenditure.
+Set the poverty line at Rs 26/day (rural) and Rs 32/day (urban) for 2009-10.
 Included private expenditure on health and education.
-Poverty ratio 2011-12: 21.9% (269 million people).
-Tendulkar line was widely criticised as too low — "can anyone survive on Rs 32/day?" became a political debate.
-(5) Rangarajan Committee (2014): Recommended higher poverty line — Rs 32/day (rural), Rs 47/day (urban).
-Used different methodology: calorie requirement of 2,155 kcal plus protein and fat norms, plus non-food expenditure.
-Estimated poverty at 29.5% (363 million) in 2011-12 — significantly higher than Tendulkar estimate.
-The Rangarajan methodology was not officially adopted by the subsequent government.
-Since 2014, India has not officially updated its poverty line methodology or published official poverty estimates, creating a data gap that has been criticised by economists.
+Poverty ratio 2011-12: 21.9% (269 million).
+Widely criticised as too low — "can anyone survive on Rs 32/day?" became a political flashpoint.
+(5) Rangarajan Committee (2014): Proposed a higher line — Rs 32/day (rural), Rs 47/day (urban).
+Used calorie requirement of 2,155 kcal plus protein/fat norms plus non-food expenditure.
+Estimated poverty at 29.5% (363 million) in 2011-12 — significantly above the Tendulkar figure.
+The subsequent government did not adopt this methodology.
+Since 2014 India has not officially updated its poverty line or published official poverty estimates, creating a data gap economists have criticised.

 NITI Aayog's National MPI